joewing/q2/README.md

   - [q2asm](a2asm/README.md) - A Q2 assembler (in Rust).
   - [q2lc](q2lc/README.md) - A compiler for a simple language (in Rust).
   - [q2prog](q2prog/README.md) - A Q2 programmer (in Rust) for a Raspberry Pi.
-  - examples - Q2 assembly language examples.
+  - examples - Q2 example programs (assembly and Q2L).
   - pcb - Schematics and PCB in KiCad

 See [joewing.net/projects/q2](https://joewing.net/projects/q2) for